-This task touches the scientific aspects of the project, and aims to answer the following questions: "Is the calibration framework developed at ETHZ able to improve the quality of NWP forecasts?" and "Which adaptations are necessary in order to establish the work developed within CALMO as a calibrating tool?"
+This task touches the scientific aspects of the project and aims on answering the following questions: "What is the gain for the quality of NWP forecasts using the calibration framework developed at ETHZ?" and "Which adaptations are necessary in order to establish the work developed within CALMO as a calibrating tool?"